Adding an Organization to Wikidata

 • endowment (P6589)

-Additionally, information about the number of active people in an organization can be provided.
+Additionally, information on the number of active people in an organization can be provided.

-Number of actually employed persons (not full-time equivalent) at a specific point in time.
+Number of people actually employed (not full-time equivalent) at a specific point in time.

 Number of voting members of an association.